Real-Projects-Digitalization/Team-Travi/03_Prototyping/Readme.md

 ## Current State of the Prototype
 The current functional prototype built with Adalo successfully demonstrates the core value proposition of our app.
 Key working features include:

 ✓ User Sign-Up & Sign-In
 ✓ A dynamic "Swipe" interface for liking/disliking Destinations, Trips, and Accommodations
 ✓ Saving user choices to a persistent database
 ✓ Viewing liked items in a "Favorites" section
 ✓ Creating travel groups and inviting other users
 ✓ A basic view of a group's commonly liked items

-## Future Work & Next Steps
-While our Prototype proves the concept, several key features are planned for future iterations to fully realize our vision.
-The most important missing features are:

-- **Smart Filters: Implementing dynamic filters that allow users to narrow down options based on their profile data (e.g., budget, interests) and the preferences of their group**
-- **AI Integration: The next major step is to connect the collected user data (profiles, swipes) to an external AI model (like Google's Gemini or OpenAI's GPT).
-This will enable truly personalized recommendations for individuals and generate optimized "Perfect Match" suggestions for groups, moving beyond simple "like" aggregation**
+---

+## 📁 03_Prototyping

+This folder contains all prototype-related artifacts and documents used throughout the design and development phase.
+It tracks the evolution from low-fidelity design to high-functioning MVP.

+### Files:

-- **Lots of Bugfixing**
+- **Prototype_Team_Travi_Figma.mp4**
-- **Adding Layers of Secruity for Group Modification**
+  A walkthrough video showcasing the first interactive Figma prototype of the Travi app.

+- **The Team Canvas.pdf**
+  Team-building and role clarification document.

+- **Team Canvas 1.0.pdf**
+  First version of the team canvas capturing early responsibilities and collaboration values.